 Here is an example folder of outputs generated for dti_create template.
 This folder consists of the .txt file with the original DTs “control_list.txt”.

 The command runs by first picking the rigid template “rigid_template_0.nii”, representative of the group.
 Then the command runs to iteratively output affine files and the diffeo files.
 The final template DT is the “average_template_diffeo_6.nii”.
-As you can also see, there are additional files output for the corresponding subject files.
+As you can also see, there are additional files output for each DT file that went into the creation of the template.

-Aff.txt= is the text file comprising of the affine transformation. aff.nii = the native files warped to the template space, after the application of the aff.txt file. diffeo.nii = the native DT transformed to the final template space.
+Aff.txt= is the text file comprising of the affine transformation applied to each DT file to morph into the final template that is generated. aff.nii = the native files warped to the template space, after the application of the aff.txt file. diffeo.nii = the native DT transformed to the final template space.
+Note: final template here is the average_template_diffeo_6.nii that is generated as a result of template creation.

 2) Registering subjects in a population to a pre-existing template or template created from dti_create_template